woobinda/Flask-Web-API/README.md

-# Interaction with e-commerce web Api based on Flask.
+# Interaction with e-commerce web Api on Flask framework.

 The interaction with the customer online store and payment web API service.
-Contains form from ordering in store, and providing a redirect customers on the payment service page.
+Contains form for ordering in store, and providing a redirect customers to the page of payment service.
+Redirect url depending on the currency of payment.
+Redirect url depending on the currency (RUB or UAH) of payment.

-To install all dependencies and runn App may use Makefile with sudo console command:
+To install all dependencies you can use the console command for Makefile with already installed pip package manager:

+$make install

+To run application you can use the console command for Makefile:

-$make start
+$make run